-The VA Digital Media Engagement Team creates content for several of the Veterans Administration’s Social Media accounts.
+The VA Digital Media Engagement Team creates content for several of the VA’s Social Media accounts.

 Interns in various departments accomplished numerous important milestones when in the program.
 Here are some accomplishments in the words of several of these interns:

 “The accessibility team has worked on over 80 documents for different departments within the Dept of Veterans Affairs to remediate them and make them compliant with Section 508 standards.
 Some of the biggest accomplishments have been: remediating 6 Collective Bargaining Agreement documents over winter break for the Office of Labor Management Relations of the Dept of Veterans Affairs, and more recently 13 documents for the VA Caregiver Support team.” –Danielle Bates, Accessibility Department Head.

 “This year [(2018-2019)] , the major accomplishment for the A Veteran’s Story project was piloting and setting direction for the project.
 This was a project created mid-year to allow interns to expand their work and take on projects that allowed them to do more in-depth storytelling.
 We currently have a team of about 30 interns from each role working on this project.
 As of March, about 12 stories celebrating Veterans who broke social barriers, had their stories featured in films, or did outstanding deeds during or after their service have been published.” – Leah Comins, Department Head and Intern Editor-In-Chief of A Veteran’s Story Project.